QCD equation of state matched to lattice data and exhibiting a critical point singularity: Results

 The smooth merging can be obtained through a hyperbolic tangent as:

 where $T^\prime(\mu_B)$ works as the ``switching temperature'', and $\Delta T^\prime$ is roughly the size of the ``overlap region'' where both pressures contribute to the sum.
-The dependence on the baryon chemical potential of the ``switching temperature'' is chosen to be linear:
+The dependence on the baryon chemical potential of the ``switching temperature'' is chosen to be parabolic, and parallel to the chiral transition line we assumed in Eq. (\ref{eq:trline}):

-where we choose $T^* = 23 \, \text{MeV}$ and in Eq. (\ref{eq:finalpress}) $\Delta T^\prime = 17 \, \text{MeV}$.
-This way, the ``switching line'' between the pressure from our procedure and the one from the HRG model is parallel to the chiral transition line at the critical point.